-Elite snipers Brandon Beckett (Chad Michael Collins) and Richard Miller (Billy Zane) tasked with protecting a gas pipeline from terrorists looking to make a statement.
-When battles with the enemy lead to snipers being killed by a ghost shooter who knows their exact location, tensions boil as a security breach is suspected.
+Elite snipers Brandon Beckett (Chad Michael Collins) and Richard Miller (Billy Zane) tasked with protecting a Georgian gas pipeline from terrorists looking to make a statement.
+When the battle with the enemy starts it leads to snipers being killed by a ghost shooter who knows their exact location.
+Tensions boil as a security breach is suspected.
 Is there someone working with the enemy on the inside?
 Is the mission a front for other activity?
 Is the Colonel pulling the strings?Written by

 5 of 6 people found this review helpful.